csb6/editorial/README.md

 highlighting for C++.
 This script will call both `build-code-gen.sh` and `./build.sh`.

-After the initial cloning, just run `./build.sh` to rebuild after any changes to the main source code of the program (i.e. everything besides the C++ syntax highlighting).
+After the initial cloning/full build, just run `./build.sh` to rebuild after any changes to the main source code of the program (i.e. everything besides the C++ syntax highlighting).
 If you do modify any of the code generation code, run `./build-full.sh` to get a build reflecting those changes.